vartikadhochak/leetcode-solutions/README.md

      * Only perfect squares have an odd number of factors,so only bulbs in perfect square positions remain on.
      * The number of bulbs that remain on is equal to the number of perfect squares less than or equal to n → that is integer part of sqrt(n).

+---------------------------------------------------------Day-11----------------------------------------------------

+                                   PROBLEM 1:remove-nth-node-from-end-of-list

+Given the head of a linked list, remove the nth node from the end of the list and return its head.

+Example 1:
+Input: head = [1,2,3,4,5], n = 2
+Output: [1,2,3,5]
+Example 2:

+Input: head = [1], n = 1
+Output: []

+Constraints:
+The number of nodes in the list is sz.
+1 <= sz <= 30
+0 <= Node.val <= 100
+1 <= n <= sz

+EXPLANATION:
+We use a dummy node to handle edge cases easily (like removing the head node).
+We use two pointers (first and second) to create a gap of n nodes.
+Once first reaches the end, second will be just before the node we want to remove.
+We adjust second.next to skip the target node.

+                                       PROBLEM 2: FACTORIAL TRAILING ZEROES Given an integer n, return the number of trailing zeroes in n!.
+Note that n! = n * (n - 1) * (n - 2) * ... * 3 * 2 * 1.

+Example 1:
+Input: n = 3
+Output: 0

+Example 2:
+Input: n = 5
+Output: 1

+Constraints:
+0 <= n <= 10^4

+EXPLANATION:
+Trailing zeroes in a factorial come from factors of 10.
+Each 10 is formed by a pair of 2 and 5.
+Since there are always more 2’s than 5’s, the number of 5’s determines the number of trailing zeroes.

+So, for every multiple of 5, we get one factor of 5.
+For every multiple of 25, we get an extra factor(because 25=5^2), and so on.We can repeatedly divide n by 5, 25, 125, etc., and sum the results.

+We keep dividing n by 5, adding the quotient to count.
+This counts how many factors of 5 are in n!.